eu-digital-green-certificates/dgc-participating-countries/gateway/OnboardingChecklist.md

 Registration Process: [Process](https://github.com/eu-digital-green-certificates/dgc-overview/blob/main/guides/certificate-governance.md#31-registration-of-national-backends)

-**For acceptance and production environment is a certificate required from a public CA**
+**For acceptance and production environment is a certificate required from a public CA which follows the CAB Forum Rules.
+The certificate must be a organizational validated certificate with the correct country information.**

 ## Test Environment